Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/tutorials/web-script-tutorials.md

 ### Calling services

-As a Java-backed web script, all services provided by the Alfresco Content Services server are available for use.
+As a Java-backed web script, all services provided by the Content Services server are available for use.
 Any Java API within the server process, subject to security controls, is accessible.

 Access to services is provided through Dependency Injection (DI); instead of the Java-backed web script locating its dependent services, the dependent services are handed to the web script.

-Alfresco Content Services uses the Spring Framework for its Dependency Injection capabilities.
+Content Services uses the Spring Framework for its Dependency Injection capabilities.
 This means that dependencies are specified in a separate XML configuration file as part of the Java-backed web script registration.
 For each dependency, the Java-backed web script provides a setter method for accepting a reference to the dependent service.
 The Spring Framework invokes each of the setter methods with the appropriate configured dependency during the